Capture the universal synchronised sunrise and sunset this equinox

 EQ says at equinox, with 12 hours of day, 12 of night everywhere on the planet we are equal-under-the-sun.
 Simply by joining shutterbugs around the world you can prove it!

-EQ’s promo movie explains equinoxes beautifully, and ends with the sun setting into the Bristol Channel, due west at solar 6pm (18.20 GMT/UST).
+EQ’s promo movie explains equinoxes beautifully, and ends with the sun setting into the Bristol Channel, due west at solar 6pm (18.20 GMT).
 Please watch (5 mins) and then add your picture to its story:

 Your shot will then be part of a global tapestry showcasing our planet’s moment of balance.